xthesaintx/woa/README.md

-# Shadow of the Dragon Maps - FoundryVTT Module
+# Whisper of the Abysss - FoundryVTT Module
-Shadow of the Dragon - Map Module compendium of maps published on https://www.patreon.com/c/wgtngm
+Whisper of the Abysss - Adventure Module compendium published on https://www.patreon.com/c/wgtngm

 ## Requirements
 The following modules are required: